MaCTG: Multi-Agent Collaborative Thought Graph for Automatic Programming: Background

-The concept of automated programming dates back to the 1950s when, due to limitations in computer architecture, it was primarily considered a compilation problem—translating formal specifications into implementations~\cite{balzer198515}.
+The concept of automatic programming dates back to the 1950s when, due to limitations in computer architecture, it was primarily considered a compilation problem—translating formal specifications into implementations~\cite{balzer198515}.
 Over time, this concept evolved into a programming problem, focusing on generating domain-specific languages from task descriptions~\cite{kushman2013using,raza2015compositional,manshadi2013integrating}.

-With the advent of natural language processing (NLP) techniques based on deep learning, algorithms utilising RNNs and LSTMs~\cite{yin2017syntactic} enabled the initial direct translation of natural language (NL) into programming languages (PL).
-The introduction of the Transformer architecture~\cite{vaswani2017attention} in 2017 further accelerated the development of NLP algorithms, leading to tools like Intellicode~\cite{svyatkovskiy2020intellicode}, which offers multi-language suggestions, and CodeBERT~\cite{feng2020codebert}, which supports NL-PL conversion via code search.
-Recent large language models (LLMs) like CodeLlama~\cite{roziere2023code}, AlphaCode~\cite{li2022competition} and StarCoder~\cite{li2023starcoder} leverage larger datasets and more parameters, resulting in significant improvements in the accuracy and efficiency of automated programming.
-These advancements also inspired the development of LLM-based programming-related tools like LLM4PR~\cite{cai2024towards}, InterFix~\cite{jin2023inferfix}, Pydex~\cite{zhang2024pydex} and LLift~\cite{li2024enhancing} aiming at program refinement, program repair and bug detection.
-However, the ability of a single LLM to tackle complex code generation tasks remains constrained by the limitations of its training data.
+By the 2010s, advancements in natural language processing (NLP) based on deep learning introduced algorithms leveraging RNNs and LSTMs~\cite{yin2017syntactic}, enabling the initial translation of natural language (NL) into programming languages (PL).
+The introduction of the Transformer architecture~\cite{vaswani2017attention} in 2017 revolutionized NLP by enabling parallel processing of input sequences.
+This breakthrough spurred the development of tools like CodeBERT~\cite{feng2020codebert}, which supports NL-to-PL translation via code search.
+These advancements established a foundation for large language models (LLMs) such as CodeLlama~\cite{roziere2023code}, AlphaCode~\cite{li2022competition}, and StarCoder~\cite{li2023starcoder}, which leverage vast datasets and massive model parameters to achieve~improvements in automatic programming.
+The increasing accuracy and scalability of these models have enabled applications extending beyond code generation, like program repair and bug detection, as demonstrated by tools like LLM4PR~\cite{cai2024towards}, InterFix~\cite{jin2023inferfix}, and Pydex~\cite{zhang2024pydex}.

+Despite these advancements, the ability of a single LLM to tackle complex project-level programming tasks remains constrained.
+These tasks require nuanced understanding, effective task planning and integration across modules—capabilities that current LLMs struggle to achieve due to limitations in the scope of training data and architectural design.
+This gap has motivated the exploration of agent-based frameworks and advanced prompt engineering techniques to extend the potential of LLMs in automatic programming.